richilino/rse-supply-chain-security/docs/slsa_mapping/18_packaging.md

 # Consolidated Mapping of OpenSSF Scorecard Check to SLSA Threats

-## Scorecard Check: Security Policy
+## Scorecard Check: Packaging

 **Risk:** Medium

-**Description:** This check tries to determine if the project has published a security policy.
-It works by looking for a file named SECURITY.md (case-insensitive) in a few well-known directories.
+**Description:** Does the project build and publish official packages from CI/CD, e.g. GitHub Publishing?

 ---